 Arriving at Richley Reserve

-Richley Reserve is located at the back of Blackbutt Reserve, so you need to go past Blackbutt shops on Orchardtown Road, and turn left into Freyberg Street.
-Follow the signs, you’ll find a car park at the end, which is opened from 7 am – 7 pm, every day.
+Richley Reserve is located at the back of Blackbutt Reserve, so you need to go past Blackbutt shops on Orchardtown Road and turn left into Freyberg Street.
+Follow the signs, you’ll find a car park at the end, which is open from 7 am – 7 pm, every day.
 Make sure you bring some coins for metered parking.
-When we left we passed our ticket onto a family just arriving.

 Richley Reserve Playground